NGLC's Breakthrough Schools Regional Funds

 - Expand interest in these personalized, mastery-based, blended learning models by other educators in the regional sites and surrounding districts and cities

-In both of the inaugural cities joining this initiative, educators and school designers will benefit from a wide range of locally-based supports and networks provided, in part, by the lead partners in each community – CityBridge in D.C., and New Schools for Chicago – and, in part, through NGLC’s national programs.
-Aspiring school designers will also have access to grant funds specifically designated to support schools in their respective city.
+In both of the inaugural cities joining this initiative, educators and school designers benefit from a wide range of locally-based supports and networks provided, in part, by the lead partners in each community – CityBridge in D.C., and LEAP Innovations in Chicago – and, in part, through NGLC’s national programs.
+Aspiring school designers also have access to grant funds specifically designated to support schools in their respective city.

 Those focused on education innovation in other cities across the country, please stay tuned for further announcements.